Firearms and Ballistics Forensics

 In addition to attending the scene of a shooting, our experts can attend the post mortem, where they are able to assist with wound interpretation and the identification of entry and exit wounds.

-Scene examination also covers attending business and residential premises where it is alleged that imitation firearms have been converted or weapons or ammunition have been manufactured.
+Crime scene examination also covers attending business and residential premises where it is alleged that imitation firearms have been converted or weapons or ammunition have been manufactured.
 This includes the examination of tools to establish whether they have been used in any part of the manufacture or conversion process.

 Trigger pull is the term used for establishing the amount of pressure required to be applied to the trigger of a weapon to discharge it, which can be important in cases where a weapon may have been discharged accidentally.